2 Week Vietnam Itinerary: How To Spend 2 Weeks in Vietnam by JetSettingFools.com

 On Day 10, embark on a discovery of the Central Highlands on Mr. Rot’s Secret Tour.
 Not a usual tour, the day is full of adventure!
 The trip includes a stop at a cricket farm to test-taste the critters, a guided walk through a small-town market, a peek inside a working silk factory, a hike to the base of a thundering waterfall and exploration of Vietnam’s countryside.

-Pro Tip: Get all the details of this one-day trip in our post, Vietnam Central Highlands: Mr. Rot’s Secret Dalat Tour.
+Pro Tip: Get all the details in our review of Mr. Rot’s Secret Dalat Tour.

 Day 11 – Transfer to Ho Chi Minh City